 Currently, the political-administrative approach prevails.
 One consequence is that many areas defined as rural do not receive intergovernmental transfers, even though they are already urban in practice.
 Peripheral areas generate business activities that help cities' economic development and must face large investment needs for basic services.
-Intergovernmental fiscal frameworks should be adjusted so these rural-urban areas can receive the same central government subsidies as local urban governments that fall under current administrative definitions.
+Intergovernmental fiscal frameworks should be adjusted so these rural-urban areas can receive the same central government subsidies as local urban governments that fall under current administrative definitions imprecise, and future projections for 20 years out are even more so.
+Nonetheless, the magnitudes remain indisputable.